Interfaces and Networks

 • View a Network Report ().
 Opens the Report Creator modal page, where you can specify information to include in the report and the format in which to generate the report.

 • Add Network to Dynamic Discovery ().
 Adds the network to the dynamic-discovery queue.
-SL1 will perform dynamic-discovery on all of the IP addresses in the network and gather information about any devices and interfaces in the network.
+Skylar One will perform dynamic-discovery on all of the IP addresses in the network and gather information about any devices and interfaces in the network.
 Leads to the Discovery Control Panel page, with the selected network as the value in the discovery list.

 • Create a Ticket ().
 Leads to the Ticket Editor page, where you can create a ticket that will be associated with the selected network.